 Justine Nolan is a Professor in the Faculty of Law and Justice at UNSW Sydney and Director of the Australian Human Rights Institute.
 Justine's research focuses on the intersection of business and human rights, in particular, supply chain responsibility for human rights and modern slavery.
-Prior to joining UNSW in 2004, she worked as an international human rights lawyer and also in public interest and private legal practice.

 Natalie Galea is a leading interdisciplinary researcher in gender justice, business and human rights.
 Her primary research interests are in gender equality in male dominated sectors and gender violence in sport.
 Natalie's research is focused on the structural and institutional barriers to gender justice.
 Her PhD research focused on the mechanisms that maintain and reinforce male dominance in the Australian construction sector.